Shrediquette/PIVlab/README.md

 # PIVlab - particle image velocimetry (PIV) tool with GUI
-*PIVlab is a GUI based particle image velocimetry (PIV) software.
-It does not only calculate the velocity distribution within particle image pairs, but can also be used to derive, display and export multiple parameters of the flow pattern.
-A user-friendly graphical user interface (GUI) with the ability to control a PIV camera and a laser makes PIV data acquisition and data post-processing fast and efficient.*
+*PIVlab is a graphical user interface (GUI) based particle image velocimetry (PIV) software.
+It can be used to control OPTOLUTION's lasers, cameras and synchronizers, and of course it calculates the velocity distribution within imported (or captured) particle image pairs.
+It can also be used to derive, display and export multiple parameters of the flow pattern.
+The simple, GUI makes PIV data acquisition and data post-processing fast and efficient.*

 ![PIVlab_screenshot](https://github.com/Shrediquette/PIVlab/blob/main/images/PIVlab_screenshot.jpg)